aouronga/snake/README.md

-# snake
+#Snake
-Snake game using python kivy framework
+Two player snake game using python kivy framework

-Author: Aourongajab Abir
+#Author: Aourongajab Abir
 Contact: www.aouronga.com    or fb.me/abir91
 About: This is my first developed game.
 I made this game for my BSc 4th semester Computational Geometry project.
-#Kivy framework is required to run this game.
+Kivy framework is required to run this game.